 The foundation also surveys companies "that help supply the ‘known universe’ with raw materials," Luecke said.
 "It’s a census approach, so we’re doing a direct count and extrapolate to get national numbers, which is how the BLS does it."

 Luecke said by the census report’s measure, "the solar industry is outpacing coal mining."
 But she noted, "You have to understand that coal-mining is one aspect of the coal industry - whereas we’re talking about the whole solar industry."

 If you add in other coal industry categories, "it’s more than solar, for sure.
 But the coal-mining bucket is less, for sure."

 Sen. Sheldon Whitehouse said that solar industry jobs have now outpaced coal-mining jobs.

 The most recent data from three objective sources support his claim.

 The one source that offered a contrary view, the National Mining Association, cited two-year-old numbers and counted categories such as off-site transportation workers on coal barges and ocean freighters.

 Because Whitehouse’s statement was specifically about coal-mining jobs, we rule it True.

-(Correction: The original version of this item misspelled the last name of Andrea Luecke, president of The Solar Foundation.
-The item was revised at 11:53 a.m.
-July 7, 2014.)
+(Correction: The original version of this item misspelled the last name of Andrea Luecke, president of The Solar Foundation, and incorrectly reported the name of the Congressional Research Service.)